sujal-suhaas/recipe-app/README.md

 - **Recipe Sharing:** Share your recipes with friends or on social media.

 ### Meal Planning
-- **Weekly Planner:** Plan your meals for the week with a drag-and-drop interface.
+- **Weekly Planner:** Plan your meals for the week with a table interface.

 ## Usage